-Accounting
+Accounting Department

-- 1. 2018-19 Annual Program Review Update Submitted By: Michael Gough and Acct Dept - 2.
-APRU Complete for: 2018-19 - 3.
+2019-20 Annual Program Review Update

+Submitted By: Lydia Botsford

 Program Mission Statement: The mission of the Accounting program is to challenge students of every background to develop their intellect, character, and abilities; and to achieve their educational and vocational goals in the discipline of Accounting.
-The focus of the program is to help students acquire the skills and knowledge they will need to help them transfer to a four year university as a Business or Accounting major and to train students in specific vocational skills that will increase their proficiency and employability in the field of accounting. - 4.
-I.A.1 What is the Primary Focus of Your Program?: Transfer - 5.
-I.A.2 Choose a Secondary Focus of Your Program?: Career/Technical - 6.
-I.B.1 Number Certificates of Achievment Awarded: 31 - 7.
-I.B.2 Number Certif of Achievment-Advanced Awarded: 0 - 8.
-I.B.3 #ADTs (Associate Degrees for Transfer) Awarded: 5 - 9.
-I.B.4 # AA and/or AS Degrees Awarded: - 10.
-I.B.5 Strategies to Increase Awards: We should note that our basic three course sequence Acct 1A-B and C is part of the Business Transfer AA degree and there were 341 Transfer AA degrees awarded in Business up from 285 in the previous year - 11.
+The focus of the program is to help students acquire the skills and knowledge they will need to help them transfer to four-year universities as a Business or Accounting major and to train students in specific vocational skills that will increase their proficiency and employability in the field of accounting.

+- I.A.1 What is the Primary Focus of Your Program?
+Transfer - I.A.2 Choose a Secondary Focus of Your Program?
+Career/Technical - I.B.1 Number Certificates of Achievement Awarded: 38 - I.B.2 Number Certificates of Achievement-Advanced Awarded: 8 - I.B.3 #ADTs (Associate Degrees for Transfer) Awarded: 0 - I.B.4 # AA and/or AS Degrees Awarded: 24 - I.B.5 Trends in # Degrees Awarded: There were 70 degrees and certificates awarded compared to 66 in the prior year, an increase.

+I.B.6 Strategies to Increase Awards:

 I.C.1.
 CTE Programs: Review of Perkins Core Indicator and SWP Outcomes Metrics: According to the Bureau of Labor Statistics (BLS) "employment of accountants and auditors is projected to grow 10 percent from 2016 to 2026, a little faster than the average for all occupations.
 In general, employment growth of accountants and auditors is expected to be closely tied to the health of the overall economy."
 It is also noted that "The continued globalization of business may lead to increased demand for accounting expertise and services related to international trade and international mergers and acquisitions.